amethyst/amethyst-imgui/README.md

 ## Integration

-This crate proivdes an amethyst `RenderPlugin` (available since amethyst 0.12) which properly renders ImGUI windows which are rendered using the `imgui-rs` crate.
+This crate provides an amethyst `RenderPlugin` (available since amethyst 0.12) which properly renders ImGUI windows which are rendered using the `imgui-rs` crate.
 This integration is accomplished by calling the `amethyst_imgui::with` function anywhere within an Amethyst (a `System` or `State` is appropriate), which will render within the immediate-mode context of ImGui.
 All synchronization, frame handling and Amethyst input is handled within this crate.

 A minimal example is available at [examples/demo_window.rs](examples/demo_window.rs)